 (2) An inspector must inquire into any complaint made under subsection (1) and take such steps as the inspector considers necessary to investigate the matter, but the name of the person who complained is not to be disclosed.

 [25.
-Deleted by No. 33 of 2014 s.
+Deleted: No. 33 of 2014 s.
 9.]

 26. Use and disclosure of information by inspectors etc.